naivary/govm/README.md

 will also create a file at `/etc/sudoers.d/<username>` and will allow the current user to run any sudo commands without entering the password (`<username> ALL = PASSWD:ALL`).

+## linux.sh
+This init script will do the same as [wsl.sh](#wslsh) but for linux-sytems.
+This script is created for ubuntu and may be used for other linux-distrubutions that use the `apt` package manager.

 # Documentation

 ## Usage